We've listed down 17 most iconic food in Nepal you must try when you're in the Amazon of Asia:

-1. Dal Bhat - The Staple Food of NepalThe staple food of each Nepali household, Dal Bhat is mainly rice served along with lentil soup and vegetable curry or chicken (or meat).
+1. Dal Bhat - The Famous Staple Food of NepalThe staple food of each Nepali household, Dal Bhat is mainly rice served along with lentil soup and vegetable curry or chicken (or meat).
 This meal is the most beloved one amongst Nepali people as it's wholesome and provides with the needed nutrition.

 2. MomosThe next very popular dish is Momos.
 This is one of the favourites for tourists and is a must try for everyone visiting Nepal.
 Momos are small envelopes of white flour stuffed with veggies or minced lamb or chicken.
 They are served with different kinds of sauces and mayonnaise which makes the combination a delicious snack.
 This food in Nepal has taken India by storm and is a popular street food across many countries as well.

 3. Wo or BaraWo is a kind of pancakes made by the Newari people of Nepal.
 The Newaris are an indigenous group of locals in the Kathmandu valley.
 Wo is made with ground lentil (green or black) batter during the 'Sithi Nakha', a Newari festival.
 These Dal patties are light and perfect for snacks.
 For non-vegetarians, Bara can also be added with minced chicken and battered egg.

 4. Sel RotiA fusion of doughnut and bagel, Sel Roti is one of the most sought after snack in Nepal during festivals like Tihar and Dashain.
 It is a circular rice flour bread which is deeply fried to make it crunchy on the outside and soft on the inside.
 It is crispy and sweet and tastes best with yoghurt or veggies.
 Being a popular festival food in Nepal, this dish is a must on your culinary bucket list.